2014–15 UEFA Women's Champions League: Final

 The final was played on 14 May 2015 at the Friedrich-Ludwig-Jahn-Sportpark in Berlin, Germany.

 Statistics

 Statistics include both qualifying round and knockout phase.

 Top goalscorers

 With 14 goals, Šašić set a new record in the Champions League era and tied the record including the Women's Cup era.

-Top assists

 Squad of the season

 The UEFA technical study group selected the following 18 players as the squad of the tournament: